onqtam/headjack/docs/why/100_1k_10k_words.md

 In the depths of self-organization
 Calculemus
 Syntropy
-    A tendency towards complexity, structure, order, organization of ever more advantageous and orderly patterns.
-Originally coined as a synonym for negentropy often contrasted with the concept of entropy Slaying Wetiko/Moloch
+    A tendency towards complexity, structure, order, and organization of ever more advantageous and orderly patterns.
+Originally coined as a synonym for negentropy (the opposite of entropy) often contrasted with the concept of entropy Slaying Wetiko/Moloch
 The Biggest Picture